 A car loan could be a good debt.
 If you need a vehicle to get to work and the only way that you can pay for it, is to borrow the money, then the loan is good.
 However, if you do not need the car for work, then borrowing money to buy one may not be good debt.

 Credit cards are good debt if you pay them off in full each month and pay no annual fee.

 Not all debt is bad debt.
 Bad debt is something that costs a lot of money and the item you spend it on is not an investment.
 There are more examples of bad debt than good debt though.

 Credit cards are bad debt if you only pay back the minimum amount each month.
 The interest rates are high and it can take a very long time to pay them back.

 An overdraft is another example of a bad debt.
 They can have high fees and there is no pressure to pay them back.
 An unauthorised overdraft can have a daily charge as well as interest and can be the most expensive way to borrow money if calculated in terms of the APR.

-Personal loans, such as payday loans can be a very expensive way to borrow money.
+Personal loans, such as payday loans .
 They are even dearer if the repayment is not made on time.